 Financial Statements: Increasing Transparency and Accountability

-The learning initiative will provide an overall context of financial reporting, examine the connection between reliable financial reporting and move to accrual accounting, discuss the links between financial reporting and fiscal statistics, consider better coverage of reporting entities, stocks, flows, and the role of external audit and the practical challenges of addressing issues of broadening the scope and usefulness of financial statements.
+The learning initiative provided an overall context of financial reporting, examined the connection between reliable financial reporting and move to accrual accounting, discussed the links between financial reporting and fiscal statistics, considered better coverage of reporting entities, stocks, flows, and the role of external audit and the practical challenges of addressing issues of broadening the scope and usefulness of financial statements.

-Participants will be instructed ahead of the workshop how to introduce during one session of the workshop facts and challenges of their country/institution in preparing financial statements.
-Individual cases and opportunities for improvements will be discussed in a group work.
-Workshop will encompass practical exercises and group discussions and well hear a country best practice in preparing quality financial statements in accrual accounting system.
+Participants were instructed ahead of the workshop how to introduce during one session of the workshop facts and challenges of their country/institution in preparing financial statements.
+Individual cases and opportunities for improvements were discussed in a group work.
+Workshop encompassed practical exercises and group discussions and we heard a country best practice in preparing quality financial statements in accrual accounting system.

 - how financial reporting is linked to accrual accounting and IPSAS key standards

 - how financial statements contribute to decision-making

 - how and to what extent fiscal risks are reported/contained in general purpose financial statements compliant to IPSAS

 - how financial reporting is linked to fiscal statistics (GFS)